Examples

 About

-RNA hairpin and internal loops are often represented on secondary structure diagrams as if they are unstructured, but in fact most are structured by non-Watson-Crick basepairs, base stacking, and base-backbone interactions.
+RNA loops are often represented on secondary structure diagrams as if they are unstructured, but in fact most are structured by non-Watson-Crick basepairs, base stacking, and base-backbone interactions.
 Analysis of 3D structures shows that different RNA sequences can form the same RNA 3D motif, as is apparent in many motif groups in the RNA 3D Motif Atlas.

 JAR3D scores sequences to motif groups based on the ability of the sequences to form the same pattern of interactions observed in 3D structures of the motif.
 As RNA 3D Motif Atlas incorporates new RNA 3D structures, the performance of JAR3D will improve over time.
+Inferring the 3D structures of loops is a step on the way toward correctly predicting full RNA 3D structures starting from sequence.

 Tutorial